AmeyC25/NeuroMate/README.md

 Place all the necessary PDF files in a folder named Data inside your project directory.

 5️⃣ Run the Application
-Start the app with:

-streamlit run app.py
+Start the app with: streamlit run app.py

 Features 💡

-Hybrid Search (Semantic + Syntactic)
+Hybrid Search (Semantic + Syntactic),
-Powered by Gemma2-9b-it from Google
+Powered by Gemma2-9b-it from Google,
-PDF support for efficient knowledge extraction
+PDF support for efficient knowledge extraction.